hpcugent/vsc_user_docs/mkdocs/docs/HPC/linux-tutorial/navigating.md

 ## Exercises

-??? question "Go to `/tmp`, then back to your home directory.
+??? abstract "Go to `/tmp`, then back to your home directory.
 How many different ways to do this can you come up with?"

     Some ways to go from the home directory to `/tmp` and back are: